 The main biological focus of the group is to understand how cellular and molecular systems interpret signals from their environment and adapt their behaviour as a consequence.
 This entails understanding how the various cells receive and transduce the signal, the interplay of different signalling pathways, and the final outcome for cell physiology, including gene expression and cell fate.
 Our main biological models are the synaptic signalling between neurons of the central nervous system, and the maintenance and differentiation of stem cells.

 Working with us

-If you are interested to work with us at the Babraham Institute, have a look at the proposed positions, for instance:
+If you are interested to work with us at the Babraham Institute, have a look at the proposed positions.

 Le Novere Lab

 e-mail: lenov[ AT ]babraham.ac.uk